 Tell a Story

-Creating a cake made out of cheese can offer the ideal opportunity to tell a story.
-Consider incorporating cheese options from countries you’ve traveled to together, all while creating a beautiful masterpiece.
+Creating a cake out of cheese can offer the ideal opportunity to tell a story.
+Consider incorporating cheese options from countries you’ve traveled to together while creating a beautiful masterpiece.
 This cake incorporated dots of florals and fresh fruits to complete the look.

 Add Fruit Accents